Alonso-Pp/Portfolio/README.md

 Wednesday May 1: Today is the first day when I started my own portfolio ->First step: Header Check

-Thursday May 2: Today I made the home section
+Thursday May 2: Today I made the home section and select de color palette